 Intellectual property rights contains the protection of intellectual creations.
 We advise clients about various intellectual property rights, like copyright, trademarks, advertising and knowhow protection.

 Trademark law protects ‘distinguishing signs for goods or services’, better known as ‘trademarks’.
 These signs can be a lot of things: words, numbers, designs, colours and even sounds or perfumes.
 A trademark enabled consumers to recognise a product or service, and enables companies to distinguish their goods and services from those of competitors.
-Trademark law thus ensures transparency in the marker.
+Trademark law thus ensures transparency in the market.
 We help clients in protecting their trademark and assist them in case of a trade mark infringement.

 Copyright protects the intellectual property of authors who created something original and creative.
 Creations are quickly considered to be creative pieces, such as books and drawings.
 But also think of photos, movies, music, multimedia and even software.
 The threshold for copyright is low, so a creative piece is quickly protected by copyright.
 However, this also means that an infringement on this copyright is made easily.
 We assist client in cases of copyright infringement.